jptacek/JPtacek.com/src/documents/2014/06/angularJS-intro-to-directives/index.html.md

   "symbol": 'H'},
  ```

-With that in place, let's create a directive that will allow us to display elements from the periodic table.
+With that in place, let's create a directive that will allow us to display an element from the periodic table.

 The first step is to create the directive function, we will create a new file, chemistryDirective.js and then hang
-the directive off of our module and call it ```periodicchartelement`
+the directive off of our module and call it ```periodicchartelement``

 ```javascript
 chemistryApp.directive('periodicchartelement', function (chemistryService) {;